 Cons of Electric Bikes

 - You need access to electricity- Most electric bikes can travel 20-35 miles (about 32-56 kilometers) on a charge.
 After that, you’ll need to find a place to stop and charge your bike up again.
 If your bike has a large enough range for a round trip, this isn’t really a problem.
 You can just plug your bike in when you arrive back home.
 If you deplete more than half of your battery on your way to your destination, you’ll have to charge your bike before returning home.
 Many businesses and offices don’t offer any charging facilities for e-bikes at this time.
 For this reason, e-bikes aren’t ideal if you want to take an extremely long bike ride.
 Most of the time, you won’t be able to charge the batteries until you get home.

 - Long charge times- Most electric bike batteries take 3.5-6 hours to fully charge.
 This is a long time to wait if you need to ride somewhere.
 Of course, you can still ride with a partial charge but your range will be reduced.
 Some electric bikes offer quick charging which allows you to get to 80% capacity in just 1-2 hours with a 10 amp charger.
 This is convenient but hard on the battery.

-Short range- Most electric bikes have a range of 20-35 miles (about 32-56 kilometers).
+- Short range- Most electric bikes have a range of 20-35 miles (about 32-56 kilometers).
 This is fine for most commutes and short trips to the store and back.
 The battery will last 3-5 hours depending on your speed and the terrain.
 This is not enough for a full day of riding.
 For this reason, electric bikes don’t really make sense for bicycle tourists or bicycle couriers.
 Having said this, there are a few e-bikes on the market with massive lithium batteries that have a range of well over 100 miles.
-For example, this e-bike from Delfast Bikes holds the Guinness World Record of 228 miles (367 km) on a single charge.